zaiisao/Documentation/en/Audio Broadcast/start_live_web.md

 5. Open another tab in the browser and load the same URL.
 Click the **JOIN** button.
 You should see a second video on the screen.

 If the web app is not working properly, open the console in your browser and check for errors.
+The following are the most likely errors:
+- `INVALID_VENDOR_KEY`: Wrong App ID.
+Check if you fill in the correct App ID.
+- `ERR_DYNAMIC_USE_STATIC_KE`: Your Agora project enables App Certificate, so you need to use Token when joining the channel.
+- `Media access:NotFoundError`: Check if your camera and microphone are working properly.
+- `MEDIA_NOT_SUPPORT`: Please use HTTPS or localhost.

 <div class="alert warning">Do not debug the web app on emulated mobile devices.</div>